 This Order does not contain WQBELs for constituents that do not demonstrate reasonable potential; however, the MRP still requires monitoring for those pollutants.
-If effluent concentrations are found to have increased significantly, Provision 6.3.2 of the Order requires the Discharger to investigate the sources of the increases and implement remedial measures if the increases pose a threat to receiving water quality.
+If effluent concentrations are found to have increased significantly, Provision 6.3.2 of this Order requires the Discharger to investigate the sources of the increases and implement remedial measures if the increases pose a threat to receiving water quality.

-4.3.3.2.
+- 4.3.3.2.
 Priority Pollutants, Ammonia, and Dioxin-TEQ.
 SIP section 1.3 sets forth the methodology used to assess whether a priority pollutant has reasonable potential to exceed a water quality objective.
-SIP section 1.3 applies to priority pollutants and is used here for ammonia and dioxin-TEQ as guidance.
+SIP section 1.3 applies to priority pollutants and is used here as guidance for ammonia and dioxin-TEQ.
 The analysis begins with identifying the maximum effluent concentration (MEC) observed for each pollutant based on available effluent concentration data and the ambient background concentrations (B).
 SIP section 1.4.3 states that ambient background concentrations are either the maximum ambient concentration observed or, for water quality objectives intended to protect human health, the arithmetic mean of observed concentrations.
-There are three triggers in determining reasonable potential:

-- Trigger 1 is activated if the maximum effluent concentration is greater than or equal to the lowest applicable water quality objective (MEC ≥ water quality objective). - Trigger 2 is activated if the ambient background concentration observed in the receiving water is greater than the lowest applicable water quality objective (B > water quality objective) and the pollutant is detected in any effluent sample. - Trigger 3 is activated if a review of other information indicates that a WQBEL is needed to protect beneficial uses.
+There are three triggers in determining reasonable potential: - Trigger 1 is activated if the maximum effluent concentration is greater than or equal to the lowest applicable water quality objective (MEC ≥ water quality objective). - Trigger 2 is activated if the ambient background concentration observed in the receiving water is greater than the lowest applicable water quality objective (B > water quality objective) and the pollutant is detected in any effluent sample. - Trigger 3 is activated if a review of other information indicates that a WQBEL is needed to protect beneficial uses.

-The maximum effluent concentrations, most stringent applicable water quality criteria and objectives, and ambient background concentrations used in the analysis are presented in Table F-7, below, along with the reasonable potential analysis results (yes, no, or unknown) for each pollutant.
-Based on this analysis, cyanide, dioxin-TEQ, acrylonitrile, and total ammonia exhibit reasonable potential by Trigger 1.
+The following table presents the maximum effluent concentrations, most stringent applicable water quality criteria and objectives, and ambient background concentrations used in the reasonable potential analysis, along with the results (yes, no, or unknown) for each pollutant.
+The pollutants that exhibit reasonable potential are dioxin-TEQ and ammonia.
 Additionally, Basin Plan sections 7.2.1.2 and 4.7.2.2 require copper and cyanide WQBELs for all individual NPDES permits for municipal wastewater treatment facilities.
-Dioxin-TEQ has reasonable potential because the receiving water is impaired for dioxin-TEQ and dioxin-TEQ is present in the discharge.